 Waitress/Hostess – There are so many places to eat near campus and they all need help at some point.

 RA – (Resident Assistant) – This is a great way to get reduced housing.
 Students interested in applying must attend an information session, held from the end of November through early December.
-Applications will be posted at from 12/10/18 through 1/14/19.
-Check out the requirements online; there are quite a few as this position comes with great responsibility.
+Applications close after December.

 UBER – Yes, some students with their own cars drive for UBER.